 Based on the "First Night" concept of celebrating the past year of a community, the City of Annapolis, Maryland, brings the entire city together for a New Year's Eve celebration on the last day of December.

-Festivities start at 3 p.m. with a family-friendly day of activities hosted by the City of Annapolis, including face painting, an obstacle course, moon bounces, and an on-site fireworks display to end the event.
+Festivities start at 3 p.m. with a family-friendly day of activities at Weems Whelan fields, hosted by the City of Annapolis, including face painting, an obstacle course, moon bounces, and an on-site fireworks display to end the event.
 Families can then go to nearby restaurants for New Year's dinner, put the kids to bed, and return to Susan Campbell Park at City Dock for dancing and live music starting at 8 p.m.
-At midnight, a huge firework spectacular will take place over Annapolis Harbor to ring in the new year and end the celebration.
+At midnight, a huge firework spectacular will take place over Annapolis Harbor to ring in the new year.

 This family-friendly event features finger foods and drinks (non-alcoholic), kids' games, live music and dancing, and access to all of the indoor attractions at Adventure Park USA.
 Purchase tickets in advance to save money on admission.

-On December 31, 2018, from 3 to 7 p.m., the Midnight at 7 celebration welcomes guests to walk through the grounds of the Merriweather Post Pavilion for a day of family fun.
-Presented by the Howard County General Hospital, Midnight at 7 features live entertainment, dancing, and other exciting activities appropriate for all ages and a small fireworks display that will take place at 7 p.m. to end the event.
+On December 31, 2019, from 5 p.m. to 7:30 p.m., the Midnight at 7 celebration welcomes guests to walk through the grounds of the Merriweather Post Pavilion for a day of family fun.
+Presented by the Howard County General Hospital, Midnight at 7 features live entertainment, dancing, a fireworks display, and the last chance for the year to see the spectacular Symphony of Lights show.

 The post-race pizza and New Year's Eve party will take place in the Old Town Hall.
-Advanced registration is required to secure a spot at the pizza party (and your own branded sweatshirt from the event), and prices for registration increase on December 1 and 27, 2018.
+Advanced registration is required to secure a spot at the pizza party (and your own branded sweatshirt from the event), and prices for registration increase the longer you wait.
 Proceeds from the event support the Fairfax Police Youth Club.

 Like many First Night events across the country, First Night Winchester brings the community together for an evening of entertainment, art, and culture.

 With multiple stages around the city featuring live entertainment including performances of folk, jazz, bluegrass, oldies, puppet shows, and kids' programs, First Night Winchester offers something for the whole family on New Year's Eve.
-Performances this year include the 92.5 WINC FM Dance Party, Acoustic Soul, the Battle of the Buskers at the Old Town Walking Mall, and Louie Foxx at the First Presbyterian Church.
+Performances for the 2020 celebration include the 92.5 WINC FM Dance Party, Acoustic Soul, the Battle of the Buskers at the Old Town Walking Mall, and Louie Foxx at the First Presbyterian Church.

 On New Year's Eve, the Bull Run Festival of Lights and Holiday Village will be open for a special event to celebrate the coming year.
-Featuring rides, refreshments, and last-minute pictures with Santa Claus, the New Year's celebration will also be your last chance of the year to enjoy the carnival inside the Holiday Village.
+Featuring rides, refreshments, and camel rides, the New Year's celebration will also be your last chance of the year to enjoy the carnival inside the Holiday Village.

-The Bull Run Festival of Lights is a popular drive-through Christmas lights attraction in Centreville, Virginia, that will be open seven nights a week from Thanksgiving 2018 to January 6, 2019.
+The Bull Run Festival of Lights is a popular drive-through Christmas lights attraction in Centreville, Virginia, that is open seven nights a week from November 22, 2019, to January 5, 2020.
 With over two and a half miles of lights strung up in Bull Run Regional Park, the Festival of Lights is great for kids any time of the holiday season, but the Holiday Village is only open on select nights, including New Year's Eve.
 The Festival of Lights drive-through attraction, the Holiday Village, and the Carnival all require separate admission.

-After the fireworks take over the night sky in Alexandria, Virginia, you can return to Washington, D.C. and embark on a daytime cruise aboard the Odyssey Cruiseline's New Year's Day Bottomless Mimosa Brunch cruise.
+After the fireworks take over the night sky in Alexandria, Virginia, return to Washington, D.C. and embark on a daytime cruise aboard the Odyssey Cruiseline's New Year's Day Bottomless Mimosa Brunch cruise.

 Featuring live bands performing festive holiday hits and jazz standards, this two-hour cruise gives the whole family access to unparalleled views of historic sites around the Capital, including the Washington Monument, Lincoln Memorial, and Capitol Building.
 The brunch buffet menu includes seasonal fruits, breakfast pastries, meats, and potatoes, smoked salmon, scrambled eggs, a build-your-own Belgian waffle station, and a variety of lunchtime selections and desserts.